Champs-Élysées Film Festival: 2017 edition

 The sixth edition of the festival was held 15 to 20 June 2017.
 Presided by American director Randal Kleiser and French writer Pierre Lemaitre, the jury included Lolita Chammah, Lola Créton, Vincent Dedienne, Jérémie Elkaïm, Camélia Jordana, Gustave Kervern and Karidja Touré.
 Lauren Wolkstein and Christopher Radcliff's The Strange Ones, which had its international premiere at the festival, won the Grand Jury Prize for Best American Independent Feature Film.

 2018 edition

 The seventh edition of the festival was held 12 to 19 June 2018.
 Sollers Point, the fourth feature film directed by Johns Hopkins lecturer Matthew Porterfield, starring Jim Belushi and Zazie Beetz, won the top jury prize for an American independent feature at the 2018 edition of the festival.

 2019 edition

-The eight edition of the festival was held 18 to 25 June 2019.
+The eighth edition of the festival was held 18 to 25 June 2019.
 James Franco's Pretenders, in which he acts alongside Jack Kilmer, Jane Levy, Shameik Moore, Denis Quaid, and Brian Cox, premiered at the festival in 2019.
 Sweet Thing, Alexandre Rockwell's sixth feature, also premiered at the 2019 festival.